gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 pub use prelude::*;
 ```

+### Cannot find macro
+If gir generation fails because it can't find one of the listed macros, it means you’ll have to implement them yourself.
+Depending on which macro is missing, you can add the following to your lib.rs file:

+/// No-op.
+macro_rules! skip_assert_initialized {
+    () => {};
+}

+/// Asserts that this is the main thread and either `gdk::init` or `gtk::init` has been called.
+macro_rules! assert_initialized_main_thread {
+    () => {
+        if !::gtk::is_initialized_main_thread() {
+            if ::gtk::is_initialized() {
+                panic!("GTK may only be used from the main thread.");
+            } else {
+                panic!("GTK has not been initialized.
+Call `gtk::init` first.");
+            }
+        }
+    };
+}

+One complication here is that the assert_initialized_main_thread macro depends on the exact library.
+If it's GTK-based then the above macro is likely correct, unless the library has its own initialization function (which would need to be handled in addition to GTK here).
+For non-GTK-based libraries this macro would do nothing if there's no library initialization function, and otherwise it handles that function.

 ### Other gir options

 In case a function is badly generated, you don't **always** need to reimplement it.
 Sometimes, it's just an error in the gir files that you can override in your `Gir.toml` file.
 I recommend you to take a look at the [gir README file](https://github.com/gtk-rs/gir#the-api-mode-toml-config) to see all available options.